-In order to survive this recession, it is so important that you continue to communicate with your customers, even if those customers are not yet in a position to buy your product or service.
+There are plenty of free marketing ideas to consider applying in order to survive this economic downturn and it is so important that you continue to communicate with your customers, even if those customers are not yet in a position to buy your product or service.

-The COVID pandemic has hit UK business hard and unfortunately, businesses across many sectors are now having to scale down operations or wind up completely.
-For those left surviving (and those thriving), marketing must remain a top priority.
+The COVID pandemic has hit UK businesses hard and unfortunately, businesses across many sectors are now having to scale down operations or wind up completely, and for those left surviving (and those thriving) marketing must remain a top priority.

 One thing that many people have a lot of at the moment is time, and in the world of marketing, this time should be spent wisely by improving and strengthening the assets you already have.
 So, I have identified 5 free or relatively low-cost marketing ideas for you to consider putting into action today.

 I am not talking about a complete website overhaul, which can be costly as well as timely, I am talking about adding fresh and relevant new content (Google really likes this) and making sure your site is performing as effectively as it should be.
 Here are a few low-cost activities you might want to consider doing: –

 - Understand the performance of your website.
 Tools like DiiB (insert hyperlink https://diib.com/) are free to use and will give you valuable insights on your website’s performance and offer you some great practical tips on how to improve things.